How to Get Equity Out of Home with Bad Credit

 Subprime Cash-Out Refinancing Credit Score Requirements

-To qualify for cash-out refinancing, you usually will need a credit score of 620 or above, though every lender has different requirements.
+To qualify for a cash out refinance, you usually will need a minimum credit score of 620 or above, though every lender has different requirements.
 You may be able to find a lender that’s willing to lend to you despite your low credit score.

 Even if you can qualify for a cash-out refinance, it may not be the best financial decision in the long run.
-That’s because your new mortgage terms will be based on your bad credit score.
+That’s because your new mortgage loan term will be based on your bad credit score.
 In turn, you could get stuck with a:

 - Higher interest rate